 We have audited the accompanying consolidated balance sheets of Griffon Corporation (a Delaware corporation) and subsidiaries (the "Company") as of September 30, 2012 and 2011, and the related consolidated statements of operations, shareholders' equity and comprehensive income (loss), and cash flows for each of the three years in the period ended September 30, 2012.
 We also have audited the Company's internal control over financial reporting as of September 30, 2012, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
-The Company's management is responsible for these financial statements, for maintaining effective control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Report on Internal Control over Financial Reporting.
+The Company's management is responsible for these financial statements, for maintaining effective control over financial reporting, and for its assessment of the effectiveness of internal control over Financial Reporting.
 Our audits of the basic financial statements included the financial statement schedule listed in the index appearing under Item 15(a)(2).
-These financial statements and financial statements, financial statement schedule and an opinion on Griffon Corporation's internal control over financial reporting based on our audits.
+These financial statements chedule is the responsibility of the Company's management.
+Our responsibility is to express an opinion on these financial statements, financial statement schedule and an opinion on Griffon Corporation's internal control over financial statement schedule and an opinion on Griffon Corporation's internal control over financial statement schedule and an opinion on Griffon Corporation's internal control over financial statement schedule and an opinion on Griffon Corporation's internal control over financial statement schedule and an opinion on Griffon Corporation's internal control over financial statement schedule and an opinion on Griffon Corporation's internal control over financial statement schedule and an opinion on Griffon Corporation's internal control over financial reporting based on our audits.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement and whether effective internal control over financial reporting was maintained in all material respects.
-Our audits of the financial statements included examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
-Our audit of internal control over financial reporting included obtaining an understanding of internal control over financial reporting and evaluating the design and operating effectiveness of internal control based on the assessed risk.
+Our audits of the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
+Our audit of internal control over financial reporting included obtaining an understanding of internal control over financial reporting, assessing the risk that a material weakness exists, and testing and evaluating the design and operating effectiveness of internal control based on the assessed risk.
 Our audits also included performing such other procedures as we considered necessary in the circumstances.
 We believe that our audits provide a reasonable basis for our opinions.